• Skip to primary navigation

 Notes

-REMEMBER - You need to let the potato sit between cooking.
-You can actually let them sit overnight in a refrigerator.
+REMEMBER - You need to let the potato sit between cooking methods.
+You can let them sit overnight in a refrigerator.
+Bring to room temp, about 30 minutes, prior to the second fry.
+You can also leave the cut fries in ice water overnight.

 Keyword crisp french fries, homemade French fries